JuliaLang/julia/doc/stdlib/base.rst

    Convert an integer to a string in the given base, optionally specifying a number of digits to pad to.

+.. function:: bits(n)

+   A string giving the literal bit representation of a number.

-.. function:: parse_int(type, str, base)
+.. function:: parse_int(type, str, [base])

-   Parse a string as an integer in the given base, yielding a number of the specified type.
+   Parse a string as an integer in the given base (default 10), yielding a number of the specified type.

+.. function:: parse_bin(type, str)

+   Parse a string as an integer in base 2, yielding a number of the specified type.

+.. function:: parse_oct(type, str)

+   Parse a string as an integer in base 8, yielding a number of the specified type.

+.. function:: parse_hex(type, str)

+   Parse a string as an integer in base 16, yielding a number of the specified type.

+.. function:: parse_float(type, str)

+   Parse a string as a decimal floating point number, yielding a number of the specified type.

 .. function:: bool(x)